OneKeyHQ/documents/docs/Extension/01-Guide/sending-transactions.md

 # Sending Transactions

 Transactions are a formal action on a blockchain.
-They are always initiated in MetaMask with a call to the `eth_sendTransaction` method.
+They are always initiated in OneKey with a call to the `eth_sendTransaction` method.
 They can involve a simple sending of ether, may result in sending tokens, creating a new smart contract, or changing state on the blockchain in any number of ways.
 They are always initiated by a signature from an _external account_, or a simple key pair.

 In MetaMask, using the `ethereum.request` method directly, sending a transaction will involve composing an options object like this: